ginwAa/myDemo/README.md

 # JUST MY JAVA SELF-LEARNING PROJECT
-# Looking for your suggestions
+# Looking forward to your suggestions